+(Update, September 25, 2007.
+All revised and/or added text is shown in bold print.)
+This item was continued at the September 20, 2007 Planning Commission meeting to allow staff to review recently submitted information and to allow the applicant to submit additional information.

 (Update, September 11, 2007.
 All revised and/or added text is shown in bold print.)
 This item was continued at the September 6, 2007 Planning Commission meeting to allow staff to review recently submitted information.
 In addition, this item was continued to allow the City Council to act on the associated Variance to the Subdivision Regulations request (#07SV044) to reduce the right-of-way width of Philadelphia Street from 68 feet to 54.62 feet.
+The applicant has subsequently requested that the Variance to the Subdivision Regulations to reduce the right-of-way width along Philadelphia Street as identified above be withdrawn.
+On September 20, 2007, the Planning Commission acknowledged the applicant's request to withdraw the Variance to the Subdivision Regulations application.

 On August 27, 2007, the applicant submitted a revised plat document and a revised site plan eliminating two of the proposed townhome units for a total of 49 townhome lots and one lot for the proposed clubhouse.
 On September 5, 2007, the applicant submitted a revised site plan showing 37 visitor parking spaces along Philadelphia Street.
 On September 7, 2007, the applicant submitted a Comprehensive Plan Amendment to the Major Street Plan to relocate Philadelphia Street, a collector street, to the north lot line of the property and to eliminate 11th Street as a collector street.
 In addition, the applicant submitted a Vacation of Right-of-Way request to vacate Philadelphia Street located along the south lot line of the property.
 However, all of the necessary signatures were not on the vacation petition form nor was an Exhibit of the proposed Vacation request, sealed and signed by a licensed surveyor, submitted with the application.
 As such, the Vacation request can not be processed until these requirements are met.
+On September 17, 2007, the City Council authorized the Mayor and Finance Officer to sign the Vacation of Right-of-way Petition.

 On September 10, 2007, the applicant submitted sample elevations of the proposed street lights within the development.
 In addition, the applicant submitted an Exception request to allow an access easement to serve 50 lots in lieu of four lots.
 The applicant also submitted an Exception request to reduce the visitor parking requirement from 49 spaces to 37 spaces.
 On September 11, 2007, staff reviewed and approved the Exception request to allow an access easement to serve 50 lots in lieu of four lots.
-In addition, on September 11, 2007, the Exception request to reduce the visitor parking requirement from 49 spaces to 37 spaces to 37 spaces was denied.
+In addition, on September 11, 2007, the Exception request to reduce the visitor parking requirement from 49 spaces to 37 spaces was denied.